Raising A Family In A Humanitarian Disaster Zone

-A CTG aid worker shares her experience of balancing work and family in a conflict-affected country
+A CTG team member shares her experience of balancing work and family in a conflict-affected country

-CTG Global always works to make a difference and has a presence in Sudan supporting the humanitarian relief effort.
-I am an aid worker with CTG, but I’m also a mother and my family is here with me in one of the world’s harshest environments.
+CTG always works to make a difference and has a presence in Sudan recruiting and managing teams for humanitarian roles.
+I work for CTG, but I’m also a mother and my family is here with me in one of the world’s harshest environments.
 Many would consider this the last place you would want to raise children and try to lead a ‘normal’ family life.
 However, I consider myself lucky.

 My husband also works in international relief efforts and that means we have moved around the globe.
-We came to Sudan as a family with our seven year old and I was fortunate to be introduced to CTG – and even more fortunate that they were willing to be flexible and work around school hours and school holidays, as long as the job detailed was done.
+We came to Sudan as a family with our seven year old and I was fortunate to be introduced to CTG; they were willing to be flexible and work around school hours and school holidays, as long as the job was done.

 Raising a family and making a difference